 How Exercise Affects Blood Sugar Levels

-Studies show consistent exercise can lower A1C levels by up to 1%.
-This helps reach target ranges set by healthcare providers.
+Research shows that consistent exercise can cause a 1% drop in A1C, which helps patients reach target ranges set by healthcare providers.

 Benefits of Regular Physical Activity